aehrc/item-715-data/input/pagecontent/index.md

 A prototype has also been developed that implements these features as a proof of concept for how a Smart Form based on a template may be delivered within an existing system.
 It demonstrates how a Smart Form application can be launched from within a system to display a prepopulated health check that can be subseqently completed and written back to the electronic medical record.

-A demonstration of this prototype can be viewed here.
+A video demonstration of the prototype can be viewed [here](https://youtu.be/zHzRNNeXlLA).

 ### Must Support